FREE SHIPPING on orders over $65 International: over $250

 Cha Hai serves to control the strength of the brew.
 Using Cha Hai ensures that the tea leaves do not continue to steep as they are sitting in a teapot.
 It is also called a ‘bowl of impartiality’, for it lets each participant enjoy the same brew.

-Elegant Glass Gong Dao Bei (Cha Hai)
+"Penguin" Glass Gong Dao Bei (Cha Hai)

 "White Crane" Cha Hai (Gong Dao Bei)

-This beautifully glazed Cha Hai depicts white cranes — a symbol of peace and longevity in Chinese culture.
+This beautifully 200ml glazed Cha Hai depicts white cranes — a symbol of peace and longevity in Chinese culture.
 Throughout imperial times in China, cranes were depicted on the robes of officials to represent their rank.
 We use this vessel to control the strength of the brew during gong fu tea ceremonies.

 $36.00